psmak3/psmak3.github.io/_posts/sports/2016-11-01-sports-americansteam.md

 I have always loved the Chicago Cubbies.
 Been a lifelong fan, ie: 2 weeks ago, and love the Cubbies with all my heart.

-Remember the time that guy got a hit for the Cubs and they won?
+Remember the time that guy got a hit for the Cubbies and they won?
 Remember that other time when that other guy pitched the ball and the Cubbies won the game?
 That was so awesome!!!!